Skip to content

 The War Room was the last room we visited, and we were glad to sit on one of the red velvet benches to take a load off.
 It’s an impressive room that was primarily used for diplomatic receptions.

-Decorated with martial themes, it celebrates the military victories of Louis XIV, featuring a grand ceiling painting by Charles Le Brun, portraying the king as a victorious commander.
+Decorated with martial themes, it celebrates the military victories of Louis XIV, featuring a grand ceiling painting by Charles Le Brun that portrays the king as a victorious commander.

 As with so many of the rooms we’d seen at the palace, it reflected the power of the Sun King’s reign, making it a symbol of France’s military strength during that era.